 Data is a language that successful leaders speak today and will speak in the future.
 We have launched the Master of Science in Business Analytics program with a futuristic vision, and we have carefully integrated the concepts, tools, and applications in business within the curriculum.
 There are hundreds of programs across the nation that are providing some kind of analytics content.
 So, I would ask the students to look through the curriculum.
 Who are the faculty teaching in the program?
 What kind of career assistance are they providing?
 Do your research.
 Think about your goals when selecting the appropriate program for yourself.

 If a student is interested in this particular program, I would ask you to look at the program overview page on our website and try to find as much information as you can.
 Alternatively, you can request more information about the program and talk to an admissions advisor, who will be happy to guide you along your career path.
 Our focus is student success and we are always happy to talk with prospective students about whether this is the right program for them, or if there are other programs that better fit their goals.

 What kind of advice would you give someone who wants to transition into a career in data analytics?

 If students who are working in, say, core business function areas like marketing or finance or strategy or operations get this degree, it will provide them with the opportunity to get their hands dirty with programming and technical skills in addition to conceptual knowledge.
 This is going to provide that extra edge over anybody else who doesn’t have those data analytics skills.
 If you want to enhance your career and draw powerful insights from data, you will gain a significant advantage over your peers if you have this degree.

 Do you have anything else that you wanted to touch on?

-One key aspect of the program is the focus on value-based analytics — students are going to learn not only about how a data-based business decision can impact their economic bottom line, but also about how to think through ethical decision making by using data and create sustainable strategies to have a positive impact on the environment and society.
+One key aspect of the program is the focus on value-based analytics.
+Students are going to learn about how a data-based business decision can impact their economic bottom line, as well as how to think through ethical decision-making by using data and creating sustainable strategies to have a positive impact on the environment and society.